IvoNet/CKAD-resources/README.md

 #search for tabs and replace them with two spaces
 ```

+# Proctor stuff

+Stuff I had a bit of trouble with to show the proctor.

+- Showing my walls and stuff because my laptop has only short lines to monitors and power and
+  streaming gets lost when decoupled... stressful.
+- I had an error on creating a service and that took too long to fix
+- not having code completion on tab broke my concentration
+    - this was because I had assumed `source <(kubectl completion bash)` had already been provided therefore I had no completion when gave the `complete -F __start_kubectl k` command.
+It gave an error
+    - every time I used `tab` to complete I received an error, and I had to type everything myself which I was not used to.
+    - easily fixed by going to the allowed [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) but forgotten by me at the moment of exam.

 # Certification day preparation checklist

 - Passport / Second ID